Frances Turner

 Frances Turner is an American actress.
-She is known for roles in television shows including The Boys (2021) and Fallout (2024).
+She is known for roles in television shows including The Boys (2019-2026) and Fallout (2024-).

-Biography
+Early life and education

 Turner was born in New Rochelle, New York, and graduated from Georgetown Law School and Cornell University.

+Career

 Before working in acting, she worked as a corporate lawyer.

 Turner played Bell Mallory in The Man in the High Castle.
 She later played Lyn Malio in New Amsterdam.
-In 2024, Turner joined the cast of Fallout, a show based on the video game franchise of the same name, and played the role of Barb Howard, the wife of main character Cooper Howard.
-Her character is a high-ranking Vault-Tec executive.
-In the season she appears in flashback sequences.
-She will appear in season 2.
+In 2024, Turner joined the cast of Fallout, a show based on the video game franchise of the same name, playing the role of Barbara Howard, the wife of main character Cooper Howard.